How to Prevent and Treat Blackspot

 Prune in spring.

 Not all varieties of roses respond the same way to spring pruning.
 The once blooming types of roses will need to be pruned hard just after flowering in the spring and summer to encourage flower bud set for the next spring.
 This is also a good time to clean them up and take out any diseased wood.
 Make your cuts well below the Blackspot-damaged area of the plant to ensure you are removing anything that may be on or in the canes.
+We have a collection of pruners we recommend that will ensure your garden has the best tools available.
 In the spring, be sure to cut back the canes that are infected with Blackspot.
 It should be fairly easy to see the black spots on the canes and easy to remove them.

 It is critical to clean up the entire area of all debris when pruning is complete and all pruning tools are thoroughly sterilized.
 We recommend a 10% bleach solution to keep tools clean and sterile.